64bitpandas/cs70-notes/discrete-math/graphs.md

 A **walk** is a sequence of edges that could possibly repeat a vertex or edge.

-A **tour** is a walk that starts and ends on the same nodes.
+A **tour** is a walk that starts and ends on the same vertex.
 Additionally, it cannot have any repeated edges.

 * An **Eulerian walk** is a walk that uses **every edge** exactly once.
   * Doesn't require all vertices to be connected!
 There could be an isolated vertex with 0 degree.